abinit/abinit/doc/tutorial/gstore.md

 In some cases, the integration over the BZ in the post-processing step can indeed be restricted by symmetry to the irreducible wedge defined by the little group of the "external" wavevector ($\kk$ or $\qq$).
-We use the notation IBZ_k to denote the irreducible wedge defined by the little group of $\kk$, and IBZ_q for the irrecudible wedge defined by the little group of $\qq$.
+We use the notation IBZ_k to denote the irreducible wedge defined by the little group of $\kk$, and IBZ_q for the irreducible wedge defined by the little group of $\qq$.
 The following examples will help clarify this point.

 The electron self-energy $\Sigma_\nk$ is defined by an integration over $\qq$-points in the full BZ,